 IntelliJ IDEA creates a text file named buffer1.txt.
 The next scratch buffer you create is named buffer2.txt, and so on up to buffer5.txt.
-When that limit is reached, it will recreate buffer1.txt and suggest to clear the content for it.
-If you want to make sure that a scratch buffer is not cleared after you have five, you can rename it.
+When IntelliJ IDEA reaches that limit, it will recreate buffer1.txt and suggest clearing the content for it.
+If you want to make sure IntelliJ IDEA does not clear the scratch buffer after you have five, you can rename it.

 View documentation for scratches

 Select any scratch file or buffer in the Project tool window and press Ctrl+Q to view quick documentation with the location, type, size, creation and modification date of the file.

 In the Project tool window, open the directory and select the scratch file to move.